martin12333/marti-onedrive/AI/openai-234.f8.md

 https://www.alignmentforum.org/posts/Qup9gorqpd9qKAEav/200-cop-in-mi-studying-learned-features-in-language-models#comments

 > People often use “neuron” to refer to many different parts of a transformer.
 I specifically mean the hidden state of the MLP layers, after the activation function.
-I do not mean the residual stream, layer outputs, keys, queries or values, attention pattern, etc.
+I do not mean the residual stream, layer outputs, keys, queries or values, attention pattern, etc.   #aaaa!a

 (?)